Robust computation of linear models by convex relaxation: Related Work

 Minimizing the Schatten 1-norm $\pnorm{S_1}{\cdot}$ promotes low rank, while minimizing the vector $\ell_1$ norm promotes sparsity.
 The regularization parameter $\gamma$ negotiates a tradeoff between the two goals.
 Cand{\`e}s et al.~\cite{CLMW11:Robust-Principal} study the performance of~\eqref{eqn:rank-sparsity} for robust linear modeling in the setting where individual entries of the matrix $\mtx{X}$ are subject to error.

-A related proposal is due to Xu et al.~\cite{XCS10:Robust-PCA-NIPS,XCS11:Robust-PCA} and independently to McCoy and Tropp~\cite{MT11:Two-Proposals}.
+A related proposal is due to Xu et al.~\cite{XCS10:Robust-PCA-NIPS,XCS11:Robust-PCA} and independently to McCoy \& Tropp~\cite{MT11:Two-Proposals}.
 These authors recommend solving the decomposition problem

 The norm $\pnorm{1 \to 2}{\cdot}^{*}$ returns the sum of Euclidean norms of the columns of its argument.
-This formulation is appropriate for inlier--outlier data models, where entire columns of the data matrix may be corrupted.
+This formulation is appropriate for inlier--outlier data models, where entire columns of the data matrix may be corrupted, in contrast to the formulation~\eqref{eqn:rank-sparsity} that is used for corruptions of individual matrix elements.